mrandpz/MoneyBackAdmin/README.md

 This template uses [Vite](https://github.com/vitejs/vite/) as bundler and [Electron builder](https://www.electron.build/) as compiler.
 By default, the interface use **Vue**, but you can easily use any other frameworks such as **React**, **Preact**, **Angular** or anything else.

-## Support
-This template maintained by [Alex Kozack](https://github.com/cawa-93/).
-You can [💖 sponsor him](https://www.patreon.com/Kozack) for continued development of this template.

-If you have ideas, questions or suggestions - **Welcome to [discussions](https://github.com/cawa-93/vite-electron-builder/discussions)**. 😊

-## Features

 ### Electron
 - Template use the latest electron version with all the latest security patches.
 - The architecture of the application is built according to the security [guids](https://www.electronjs.org/docs/tutorial/security) and best practices.